informational alert

 • Schedules: “The City of Portland and its officers, directors, employees, and agents” should be listed in any schedules provided.
 Alternately, the schedule may read, “Any state or governmental agency or subdivision or political subdivision that issues permits or authorizations to the insured”.

-• Please note: We do not accept endorsements limiting coverage to work the insured performs for the additional insured.
-The insured is not performing work FOR the City.
+• Please note: Endorsements limiting coverage to work the insured performs for the additional insured are not accepted because the insured is not performing work FOR the City.
 They are requesting a permit FROM the City to utilize the public right-of-way.
 Premise-based endorsements are also not accepted.
-We issue permits for utilization of the public right-of-way, not for premises.
+Permits are issued for the utilization of the public right-of-way, not for premises.

 Street opening bond requirements for sewer, environmental assessment, and certain encroachment permits